NerdbotTV/API/v1/overview.md

 > **Notice**: API v1 is deprecated, has no official support, and will be no longer usable soon.
+It uses a deprecated API key system which has been replaced by OAuth2 access tokens in `v2`.

 > Base URL: https://api.nerdbot.tv/1.0